lila-masand/Final-Project/README.md

 Hello!
 This repo holds my final project for CS377 Operating Systems at UMass.
 For my project, I chose to alter one of the projects that we had completed earlier in the course (Project 3) where we had implemented different process scheduling algorithms.
-One of the proposed options for a final project was to make a visual representation of memory storage, so I chose to apply that concept to scheduling instead.
+One of the proposed options for a final project was to make a visual representation of memory management, so I chose to apply that concept to scheduling instead.
 I love making interactive programs/games, so I decided to make a program that would help CS students visualize how schedulers run jobs using the algorithms we learned about.